 - 1 beep Not required.
-(Default)

-- 2 beeps Automatic after a one minute stop.

-- 3 beeps Automatic after a three minute stop
+(Default) - 2 beeps Automatic for ten seconds after a one minute stop. - 3 beeps Automatic for ten seconds after a three minute stop

 Resetting the soundcard back to factory default settings.
 If you get in a bit of mess and want to start again then you can reset the soundcard by holding down the 0 (zero) button of the remote control for three seconds.
 You will then hear five beeps and all settings will revert to the defaults for the country you have selected.
 These include the default sounds, 2/4 cylinders and a voltage controlled chuff.
 It will not change the country.